InfiniteMarcus/Infinitemarcus/README.md

 Hi!

-My name is Marcus Natrielli and I'm a Computer Science student at the Federal University of São Carlos (UFSCar) - Campus Sorocaba.
-I'm also one of the managers of the hackerspace [HackoonSpace](https://www.hackoonspace.com), at the same university.
+My name is Marcus Natrielli and I'm a forming Computer Science student at the Federal University of São Carlos (UFSCar) - Campus Sorocaba and one of the founders and ex-managers of the hackerspace [HackoonSpace](https://www.hackoonspace.com), at the same university.

-One of my most important creations is [Project Hanna](https://twitter.com/ProjectHanna), so check it out!
-Official website **TBA**.
+One of my most important creations is [Project Hanna]([https://twitter.com/ProjectHanna](https://www.projecthanna.com/)), so check it out!

 At the moment, the technology areas that I'm most interested of are:
 * **Bots and Artificial Intelligence**